-Mass Effect 2 had nerfed the Rocket and Assault Drones, but allowed enemy Engineers to create small drones of their own.
-These had very low health, but were fast and usually attempted to flank you and dislodge you from cover using their melee electric shock attack.
-Luckily, engineers could create their own.
+Mass Effect 2 nerfs the Rocket and Assault Drones, but allows enemy Engineers to create small drones of their own.
+These have very low health, but are fast and usually attempt to flank you and dislodge you from cover using their melee electric shock attack.
+Luckily, engineers can create their own.

-Last but not least, Mass Effect 3 had the Harvesters.
-Made from a wild, non-sentient specie, these were very tough, had a powerful cannon attack and spawned more basic husks around them.
-The multiplayer also had the very fast Geth Bomber drones with difficult-to-dodge attacks.
+Last but not least, Mass Effect 3 has the Harvesters.
+Made from a wild, non-sentient specie, these are very tough, have a powerful cannon attack and spawn more basic husks around them.
+The multiplayer also has the very fast Geth Bomber drones with difficult-to-dodge attacks.

 Goddamned Zubats from Pokémon, or any Flying-type for that matter, although they weren't as annoying as the bats...